impredicative/podgenai/README.md

 * Concurrently for each subtopic, the corresponding text and speech are generated using the LLM and TTS respectively.
 * The speech files are concatenated using `ffmpeg`.

+Although there may exist some semantic repetition of content across subtopics, this has intentionally not been "optimized away" because this repetition of important points helps with learning and memorization.
+To instead dive deeper into a particular subtopic, one is advised to create a new file just for it.

 ## Samples
 These generated mp3 files are available for download.
 In effect, these also constitute a minimal manual test suite, with the unique purpose of each sample noted.
 As a reminder, the voice is selected by the LLM.